saturnin55/ChipnDaleAutoSplitter/README.md

 - Let me know of any bugs
 - Support for BizHawk and Netstopia soon

+## Thanks

+- Thanks to Kinnijup, Moliman for testing.
+- Thanks to Zimond from the Capcom Speedrunning Discord for figuring out some ROM stuff!
 ## Contact

 If you encounter any issues or have feature requests, please let me know!